-Class hours: 1 lecture and 6 lab Prereq: Placement in ENG 21 or higher and MATH 50 or higher
+Class hours: 1 lecture and 6 lab Prereg: Placement in ENG 21 or higher and MATH 50 or higher Comments: Credit by exam is not an available option.

 Description: In this course, students learn elementary theories and practical skills in servicing fuel systems, emission systems, electronic fuel injection fuel delivery systems, and electronic fuel injectors.
 Diagnosis, repair, overhaul of carburetors and mechanical fuel injections systems are also covered.